Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 The offspring hatch by the female alone after 24–29 days of incubation.

-Both parents share the responsibility to care for the young until they fledge about two months after hatching, making them almost fully independent soon afterward.
+Both parents share the responsibility of caring for the young until they fledge about two months after hatching, making them almost fully independent soon afterward.

-Long-Eared Owls are commonly found in coniferous forests, woodlands, shrubland habitats, marshes, farmland areas, and parklands throughout Michigan throughout the year, providing an important ecological balance by controlling rodent populations in populated areas and wilderness alike all across this great state!
+Long-eared owls are commonly found in coniferous forests, woodlands, shrubland habitats, marshes, farmland areas, and parklands throughout Michigan throughout the year.

 4. Short-eared Owl